BlockResearchGroup/compas-RV/gitbook/next-steps/materialization.md

 <figure><img src="../.gitbook/assets/materialization_pattern.gif" alt=""><figcaption></figcaption></figure>

-Before you start create a folder on your computer where you will store the `rhinovault_session.json` file as well as python example files.
-Then open Rhino Script Editor by command `ScriptEditor`.
-Add a new python file by clicking on the plus sign named `000.pattern.py`.
-Then copy-paste the code below that extracts the mesh pattern from the session file.
+Create a folder where you will store the `rhinovault_session.json` file as well as python example files.
+Then open Rhino Script Editor.
+Add a new python file named `000.pattern.py`.
+Then run the code below that extracts the 2D mesh pattern from the session file.

 The session file employs the compas.scene data structure for storing: Pattern, FormDiagram, ThrustDiagram, and ForceDiagram.
 It also stores general settings for drawing and thrust-network analysis.
 We will use two attributes: Pattern and ThrustDiagram for mesh transformation into solid blocks.
 The scene also helps to visualize COMPAS items (geometry & data structures).